DoMyLLC.com DoMyLLC.com

 Banking Grades has come under fire from those larger banks, calling the system unfair (although, don’t banks grade us using a credit score?), but the results do make sense.
 It’s not cost effective for a big bank to lend a modest loan, but that’s the perfect type of loan for a smaller bank engrained in a local community.
 The goal of the tool is simple: “I’m creating a tool to help small businesses know where they are most likely to get a loan,” said Ami Kassar, the creator of Banking Grades.

-How Does The Online Tool For Small Business Work?
+How Does The Online Tool for Small Business Work?

 Banking Grades uses the Federal Deposit Insurance Corp.’s definition of a small-business loan — A loan up to $1 million.
 Then the site compares the total value of these loans with the bank’s domestic deposits.
 On average, banks use about 7.6 percent of their deposits to make small-business loans.